IBM-Bluemix-Docs/va/va_index.md

-## Reviewing image security for Docker images that are stored in a namespace in {{site.data.keyword.registrylong_notm}} by using the CLI
+## Reviewing image security for Docker images that are stored in a namespace by using the CLI
 {: #va_registry_cli}

-You can review the security of Docker images that are stored in a namespace to find information about potential vulnerabilities.
+You can review the security of Docker images that are stored in a namespace in {{site.data.keyword.registrylong_notm}} by using the CLI to find information about potential vulnerabilities.
 {:shortdesc}

 When you add an image to {{site.data.keyword.registrylong_notm}}, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
 Containers that are deployed from vulnerable images might be attacked and compromised.
 Images are scanned only if they are based on an operating system that is supported by Vulnerability Advisor.